mocobeta/janome/docs/en/index.rst

   Illustration by `janome <https://janomeekaki.wixsite.com/janome>`_.
 All rights reserved.

-Janome (蛇の目) is a Japanese morphological analysis engine (or tokenizer, pos-tagger) written in pure Python including the built-in dictionary and the language model.
+Janome (蛇の目; ◉) is a Japanese morphological analysis engine (or tokenizer, pos-tagger) written in pure Python including the built-in dictionary and the language model.

 We aim to build a library which is easy to install and provides concise, well-designed APIs for various python applications.